AriFordsham/GHCWiki/sebastian-and-simon.md

 # SAT

-- #18962, !4553, #9374: Only SAT unfoldings.
-WIP here: https://gitlab.haskell.org/ghc/ghc/-/tree/wip/T18962-simpl
+- #18962, !4553, #9374: Only SAT unfoldings
   - Works as follows:
     1. Do SA transform in Simplifier by attaching the SAT'd defn as an unfolding
     2. Then do callSiteInline that unfolding
-    3. SA analysis just before Simplifier.
+    3. SA analysis just before OccurAnal.
 Pretty simple stuff (150loc)
   - But INLINABLE will override the unfolding with a stable one (I think?).
 Should we SAT that unfolding?
 See for example `GHC.Utils.FV.mapUnionFV`.
 It seems that INLINABLE is quite useless, it doesn't even specialise or anything.
 But zapping SA info for now.
   - We can try to "solve" stream fusion this way.
 See [the stream-fusion paper, section 7.2 "Static Argument Transformation"](http://fun.cs.tufts.edu/stream-fusion.pdf).
 The key missing features:
-    - We have to generalise to mutually recursive groups.
-I'd say we only care about SAT'ing the LoopBreaker.
-The other bindings might inline anyway.
-Plus, it's exactly what is needed in the paper.
-    - We have to recognise go_2 there as being static in `next`.
-Surprisingly, that is an argument that won't require us to reason about go_1, because `next` is only ever passed on recursively to go_2.
-On the other hand, go_1 might call go_2 with a different next.
-But that should fall under "call site inlining".
-    - We have to inline the SAT'd unfolding of the loop inside go_1.
-Since we are talking about the loop breaker, a change to Simplification might be in order: Before we simplify any of the non-loop-breakers, attach the SAT'd unfolding to the loop breaker.
-Then replace it later with the SAT'd unfolding of the optimised RHS, after all RHSs have been optimised.
-That shouldn't be too expensive, since the unfolding is computed lazily: If we don't want to inline go_2's specialisation (or if it doesn't have static arguments, or if the binding is self-recursive in the first place), then we don't pay.
-    - PROBLEM: We have to make sure that static arguments can't escape into non-loop-breaker calls.
-I think we need a CFA for that in general :/
-    - SOLUTION: "Taint analysis": Track variables potentially flowing into call site
+    - Managed to optimise that example, simply by SA analysing each binding of the mutually recursive group in isolation and then taking care not make specialisable functions loop-breakers
+    - But running into tick-exhaustions on `>>=` on `CmdM`, so I opened some unwanted back door.
+How to debug?

 # Demand Analysis

-- #19005: simplify call demands

 - #18907 Product demands

 - #18349 Trimming of DmdAnal results.
   * !3466 (merged) fixes #18304, but Andreas pointed out a shortcoming; !3558 (merged) fixes that; but we need a regression test for the latter; then close #18304
   * !3516 is a failed attempt to break the loop.
   * Sebastian thinks he has a better way to detect potentially-recursive type constructors